Sunday, 24 November 2024

 The Google Pixel's "Adaptive Thermal" feature could help users prevent overheating by providing cooling suggestions and emergency actions.

-According to Android Authority, the latest APK teardown of Google's Device Services app has revealed a new thermal management feature for Pixel devices.
+According to Android Authority, the latest APK teardown of Google’s Device Health Services app has revealed a new thermal management feature for Pixel devices.

 This new feature, “Adaptive Thermal,” aims to improve the standard auto-cooling functions available in most modern smartphones.